 This is the third article in our Alligator series.
 If you haven’t already, we suggest that you check out the first article about the Alligator Indicator.
 In the previous two articles, we have covered the background, the calculations involved, and how to use and read the Alligator indicator.
 It consists of three lines, overlaid on a pricing chart, and was created to help the trader confirm the presence of a trend and its direction.
 The Alligator indicator can also help traders designate impulse and corrective wave formations, but the tool works best when combined with a momentum indicator.

-A simple trading system would then be:
+A simple trading system for the above example would then be:

-Determine your entry point when the Alligator lines are entwined (“sleeping”) and the “CCI” indicator is signaling an overbought condition;
+- Anticipate your entry point when the Alligator lines are entwined (“sleeping”) and the “CCI” indicator is signaling an overbought condition;